c4chaos-io/trillions-per-second/README.md

 ---

 ## 🏆 The Full Book (Latest Edition)
-*This is the complete, print-ready version exported from Google Docs.*
+*This is the complete, print-ready PDF version.*

 * 📥
   * *Best for: Kindle, Tablets, and Physical Printing.*